 Process mapping is the start point for many business journeys and as such it is tempting when asked the question, “What are the benefits of process mapping?” to respond “there are just so many”, but not to explain what they are or how they are achieved.
 This article sets out to do so.

-Firstly though, what is process mapping?, indeed what is a process?
+So firstly, what is process mapping?
+Indeed what is a process?

 What is a Process?